About

 I'm a socio-cultural anthropologist whose ethnographic research uses sport to theorize race, kinship and care, gender, and the performing body.
 My work focuses on the lived experiences of Black football players.

 Currently, I'm the Andrew W. Mellon Assistant Professor of Cultural Anthropology & Gender, Sexuality, and Feminist Studies at Duke University.
-I'm also the founder and director of the Health, Ethnography, and Race through Sports (HEARTS) Lab.
+I'm also the founder and director of the Health, Ethnography, and Race through Sports (HEARTS) Lab and affiliated with the Duke Sports & Race Project.

-In addition to my academic writing, my work has been featured in public venues and outlets like The Museum of Modern Art, TIME, The Guardian, and Scientific American.
+In addition to my academic writing, my work has been featured in public outlets like Essence, TIME, The Guardian, and Scientific American.